Literacy with Laura Leigh

 Missing Letter Deck Cards

-After students can place all the letters in the correct sequence quickly and accurately, it’s time to move on to the missing letter deck.
+After your child can place all the letters in the correct sequence quickly and accurately, it’s time to move on to the missing letter deck.
 The decks are similar to flashcards but have a letter missing from a 3 letter alphabet sequence.
 Begin by using the deck in alphabetical order.
-Hold up the card, have students name the two letters on the card, and then say the missing letter.
-(Students can refer to alphabet strips if needed.)
-As students progress, you can shuffle the cards and present them in random order.
-Students will love seeing how fast they can name the missing letters! missing-letter-deck-cards
+Hold up the card, have your child name the two letters on the card, and then say the missing letter.
+(They can refer to alphabet strips if needed.)
+As your child progresses, you can shuffle the cards and present them in random order.
+They will love seeing how fast they can name the missing letters!

 The Ultimate Alphabet Arc Bundle for Letter Recognition

 You can find these 5 back-to-school reading activities in my Ultimate Alphabet Arc Bundle for Letter Recognition Intervention.
 This bundle creates instant lessons at your fingertips.
-Combine one of the 12 different alphabet arcs with an alphabet arc activity card to create engaging and effective games for your students.
-Use them now as your favorite back to school reading activity and later as the perfect intervention tool!
+Combine one of the 12 different alphabet arcs with an alphabet arc activity card to create engaging and effective games for your child.
+Use them now as your favorite back to school reading activity and later as the perfect review!

 Leave a Reply